hrvthzslt/dotfiles/README.md

 ### Install with script

-Run the script called `install.sh`.
+Run the script called `install`.
 It will install the required packages and set up the environment.

 ### Install with ansible